Macular Disease Foundation Australia logo

 Vision loss can be significant, especially if it affects the central part of the retina (macula).
 However, it is important to know that RVO doesn’t cause total (black) blindness.

-RVO affects about one to two per cent of people over 40, although most cases occur in people over 60.
-It usually only occurs in one eye.
-About 10 per cent of people with RVO will eventually develop the problem in the other eye.
+RVO affects about 1.6 per cent of people older than 49 years, and increases with age to about five per cent in people 80 years or older. [i] It usually only occurs in one eye, although less than 10 per cent of people with RVO will eventually develop the problem in the other eye. [ii]

 You can reduce the risk of retinal vein occlusion recurring or impacting your other eye by addressing the modifiable risk factors listed below.